No churn cranberry ice cream is a refreshing option for holiday pies and takes à la mode to a whole new level!

 I used sugar and a little lemon juice to bring out the flavor of the cranberries.
-The sugar and cream reduce the bitterness of the berries, and the resulting flavor is mildly tart and fruity.
+The sugar and cream reduce the tang of the berries, and the resulting flavor is mildly tart and fruity.

 No Churn Cranberry Ice Cream